PRTG Manual: Monitoring Syslogs and SNMP Traps

-Because of this sensor behavior, best practice would be to add a State Trigger on the Notifications tab of the sensor if you want to get a notification when a warning or error message type comes in.
+Because of this sensor behavior, best practice is to add a state trigger on the Notification Triggers tab of the sensor if you want to get a notification when a warning or error message type comes in.
 Define 0 seconds Down or Warning time condition to not miss any warnings, errors, or any other messages.
-Another option would be a Speed Trigger for notifications regarding messages per second.
+Alternatively, you could use a speed trigger for notifications regarding messages per second.

-See also this Knowledge Base article: How can I configure sensors using speed limits to keep the status for more than one interval?
+For more information, see the Knowledge Base: How can I configure sensors using speed limits to keep the status for more than one interval?

-You can use syslog and trap specific placeholders in notification templates in order to see the messages when you receive a notification.
-See the More section below for more information.
+You can use syslog and trap specific placeholders in notification templates to see the messages when you receive a notification.
+See the More section for further information.